 The .243 Winchester is also a viable choice.
 If you have a fast twist barrel, load it with 105 grain Hornady AMAX's, or perhaps better yet Sierra's 107 grain Matchking (8 twist minimum for the 107's).
 If you have a standard twist .243, use the Hornady 87 grain VMAX, which has a fantastic BC of .400, making it a better long range bullet than even Nosler's 95 grain Ballistic Tip. (and yes, that .400 BC of the 87 VMAX has been proven in flight; it's not an exaggeration)...

-For the sake of our steel targets, I do discourage the use of magnum cartridges for the school.
-The lower powered magnums such as the 7mm Remington Magnum and the 300 Win Mag as well as the "short mags" or WSM's as they're sometimes called are fine.
+For the sake of our steel targets, we do discourage the use of heavy magnum cartridges for the school.
+The lower powered magnums such as the 7mm Remington Magnum and the 300 Win Mag as well as the "short mags" or WSM's as they're sometimes called are normally okay.
 But the Remington Ultra Magnums, higher powered Weatherby magnums, and the .338 Lapua Magnums are not suitable for the course.
-This is not to say that you can't shoot the bigger magnums for the class, but the recoil will wear heavily on you, since you're shooting in the prone position.
-Other reasons for these stipulations are the muzzle blast from the recoil reducing muzzle breaks, and the tendency for heavy magnums to heat up too fast for longer courses of fire, which harms accuracy.
-Spotting your bullet impacts in your scope's field of view after the shot will be taught as well, and rifles with heavy recoil make it all but impossible to do this effectively.
+You can bring the big magnums for a private class, if you'd like to get the most from them.

 As mentioned earlier, we will consult one-on-one by phone (after you've booked a class) or email about your particular equipment, and at that time I can make any recommendations or suggestions as to what you should bring.